JuanPhys97/Generalized-SU2-Proca/README.md

 **In** ***Maple:***
-* _MapleEOM_: Constitutes an alternative to the code '_EOM_' in order to copmute the evaluation in components and translation into adimensional variables of the evolution equations.
+* _MapleEOM_: Constitutes an alternative to the code '_EOM_' in order to compute the evaluation in components and translation into adimensional variables of the evolution equations.
 This code lacks of many functionalities that '_EOM_' offers; however, its processing time is way much shorter and, hence, it works very well to verify the evolution equations produced by '_EOM_'.
 On the other hand, this code is also useful to demonstrate that the conservation equation DivT=0 is satisfied automatically when the evolution equations for the vector fields and the metric hold, and hence, DivT=0 doesn't constitutes an independent constrain equation.

 _ _ _